HaliteChallenge/Halite-III/tools/hlt_client/README.md

 * You may have to `sudo` or use an admin shell.

 ## Usage
-The Halite Client will let you interface with our game servers and play games locally using the command line.
+The Halite Client lets you interface with our game servers and play games locally using the command line.

 **Authorize your client**

-Before you can use most features of the client, you'll need to authenticate your account.
-Run `hlt auth` and follow the directions to connect your Halite account with your local client.
+Before you can use most features of the client, you'll need to connect it to your Halite account.
+Have your Halite API key ready, or generate a new one at https://halite.io/user/settings.

 `hlt auth`